davenquinn/xenoliths/paper/text/chapters/02-methods.md

 sample. <!-- 403 measurements of dunites and the basalt host were also taken, but are not reported in this study. -->
 Areas with orthopyroxene and clinopyroxene in contact were emphasized to aid in thermometry.
+Minerals were classified from the analytical data using a nearest-neighbor fitting algorithm between pure endmember phases.
+Poor-quality measurements with low totals were automatically flagged using a scheme based on that of @Taylor1998, and mixed phases along grain boundaries were manually discarded.

-Whole-rock major-element abundances are reconstructed from mineral composition and estimated modes.
+Whole-rock major-element abundances are reconstructed from averaged mineral composition and estimated modes.
 Representative mineral and recalculated whole-rock compositions are tabulated in `Table minerals`.